Jelder2/CSCI-4950-Senior-Project/README.md

 rules.html - Exactly as it sounds, this page lays out the rules of the game being played.
 Like the other pages it features a navigation bar to get to the other pages

-game.html - Gives a brief overview of the game

-scoreboard.html - The scoreboard page displays the top 50 users and their scores

 admin.html - The admin login page.
 This gives access to administrative controls, including access to the website backend and ability to remove users.

 ## PHP Files
-PlayerKilled.php - removes players from the game once they have been eliminated

-SortingPlayers.php - handles adding users to the game and performs random shuffling of users, allowing the selecting of targets.
+SortingPlayers.php - Once the admin starts the game by pushing the button on adminBehind.php, the code will run putting all players from the database into an array and then shuffling the order.
+The players are then put into a new sql table `playerList`

-connect.php -  connects to the database and inputs variables into the database
+connect.php -  connects to the database and inputs the sign up variables into the database

 loginForum.php - Validates the email and password login for users.